Silverfeelin/Starbound-ManipulatedUI/README.md

 * If your GUI widgets do not show up, they might be hidden behind other widgets.
 Adjust the `zlevel` parameter accordingly.
 * It's highly recommended to add a prefix to each of your controls, to prevent duplicate names.
 This is especially important to prevent issues when users install multiple MUI-compatible interface mods.
 * The position `[1, 22]` aligns elements with the bottom left corner of the inner (gray) body.
 This inner body is `335x197` in size.
-Although you can position elements outside of it, this can have some negative side effects.
+Although you can position elements outside of it, it is recommended to place your widgets inside of this area.

 An example of a patch operation for an image widget can be viewed below.
 ```javascript